geoffross/Leeds2019/README.md

 <a name="css"></a>
 ## 2. More Specific Styling

-We_re going to change the appearance of a particular element, that cannot specifically be done using the themer tool.
+We're going to change the appearance of a particular element, that cannot specifically be done using the themer tool.
 In this lab were going to change the color of the header bar, discover its unique selector and add a CSS rule.

 1. Right click on the element you want to customise and choose Inspect.